vaclavrozhon/vaclavrozhon.github.io/polylog.md

 <h3>Videos on polylog</h3>

 Check out the algorithm videos of the Polylog team!
-We are doing videos about algorithmic topics.
-We are trying to do videos about ideas that are not as well-known as they should be, or we try to introduce well-known ideas at least a bit differently than how it's usually done.
+We create videos about algorithmic topics, focusing on ideas that are not as well-known as they should be, or presenting well-known ideas in at least a slightly different way.
 Ideally, our videos could be of interest to a very broad range of people interested in algorithms and computer science.

 Here are a few examples.